mtakaki/cachet-url-monitor/README.md

 $ docker-compose up
 ```

 Or pulling directly from [dockerhub](https://hub.docker.com/r/mtakaki/cachet-url-monitor/).
-You will need to create your own custom `config.yml` file and put it in a folder (`my_config`):
+You will need to create your own custom `config.yml` file and run (it will pull latest):

 ```
-$ docker pull mtakaki/cachet-url-monitor:0.2
+$ docker pull mtakaki/cachet-url-monitor
-$ docker run --rm -it -v my_config/:/usr/src/app/config/ mtakaki/cachet-url-monitor:0.2
+$ docker run --rm -it -v "$PWD":/usr/src/app/config/ mtakaki/cachet-url-monitor
 ```

-If you're going to use a file with a name other than `config.yml`, you will need to set a custom command, like this:
+If you're going to use a file with a name other than `config.yml`, you will need to map the local file, like this:

 ```
-$ docker run --rm -it -v my_config/:/usr/src/app/config/ mtakaki/cachet-url-monitor:0.2 python cachet_url_monitor/scheduler.py config/my_config.yml
+$ docker run --rm -it -v "$PWD"/my_config.yml:/usr/src/app/config/config.yml:ro mtakaki/cachet-url-monitor:0.2
 ```